blueburrito24/obsidiannotes/Wishlist.md

 	-Throw on the battle damaged piece from LSSJ on top of the waist wrap (repaint the wrap to match the gi better too).
 	-Throw on the TK CUSTOM headsculpts (may need some blu tack).
 	-Repaint the wrist wraps to match the rest of the outfit.
+	-I can reuse the Gogeta base faceplates on the KAMIONE Goku headsculpt.
 - [ ] ## Custom Broly Movie 2 Gohan
 	![[black hole toys gohan head on super hero body.png]] [SH FIGUARTS SUPER HERO Son Gohan](https://www.amiami.com/eng/detail/?gcode=FIGURE-134721-R) 36.26